sunbirddy/MatchBench/README.md

 Algorithms:

-	1. The code of total 12 feature matchers are provided.
+	1. Many feature matchers are provided.
-	2. The Matlab script for running algorithms on all subsets are given.
+	2. The Matlab script for running algorithms are given.

 Evaluation: